 • INSIDER THREAT – POC: David Tender

-• FOREIGN OWNERSHIP, CONTROL OR INFLUENCE (FOCI) – POC: Jane Dinkel
+• VETTING/FOREIGN OWNERSHIP, CONTROL OR INFLUENCE (FOCI) – POC: Jane Dinkel

 • NISP INFORMATION SYSTEMS AUTHORIZATION (NISA) – POC: Gregory Sadler